dcmwijaya/Obstacle-Avoidance-Arduino-Robot/README.md

 # Obstacle-Avoidance-Arduino-Robot
 <strong>Solo Project: Obstacle Avoidance Arduino Robot</strong><br><br>
-This robot moves using wheels and when the robot moves, the ultrasonic sensor will detect whether the area to be passed by the robot is safe or not.
+A robot is a mechanical device that can physically perform tasks, either through human control or through an automated system.
+The purpose of this project is to get good navigation capabilities on the robot.
+This project has been carried out and took approximately 3 days.
+This robot moves using wheels and when the robot moves, ultrasonic sensors will detect whether the area to be passed by the robot is safe or not.
 If there are obstacles in the way, then the robot will avoid them and find another way.
+The benefits of making this project are nothing more than education.
+The results show that the system created can reduce the risk of collisions, because this robot can recognize objects well in the surrounding environment.

 <br><br>